allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 ---

 *Want to see more examples of founders using unconventional approaches to build better startups?
-[Subscribe to our insights](/newsletter) for weekly stories from the entrepreneurial frontier.*i
+[Subscribe to our insights](/newsletter) for weekly stories from the entrepreneurial frontier.*